HL7/davinci-crd/input/pagecontent/index.md

 </p>
 <ul>
   <li>Feedback on CDS Hooks should be posted to the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> with "CDS Hooks" as the specification.</li>
-  <li>Feedback on the FHIR core specification should be submitted to the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> with "FHIR Core" as the specification.</li>
+  <li>Feedback on the FHIR Core specification should be submitted to the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> with "FHIR Core" as the specification.</li>
-  <li>Feedback on the US core profiles should be submitted to the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> with "US Core" as the specification.</li>
+  <li>Feedback on the US Core profiles should be submitted to the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> with "US Core" as the specification.</li>
 </ul>
 <p>
 Individuals interested in participating in the Coverage Requirements Discovery or other HL7 Da Vinci projects can find information about Da Vinci [here](http://www.hl7.org/about/davinci).